Preserving Healthy Sleep Habits in the Summer

 You aren’t ready to bring your little ones to the fireworks yet…will they stay in dreamland?

 We can’t control the outside environment, but we can do things to help set our little ones up for sleep success.
 We can improve less than ideal conditions.
 Investing in a sound machine can really help to block outside noise.
 This can help your children to fall and stay asleep.
-I’m particularly fond of the Marpac Whish Sound Machine.
+I’m particularly fond of these sound machines.

 If you need help creating healthy sleep habits for your little one(s), please reach out for a free 15-minute sleep chat.
 I can learn more about your challenges and answer questions you have about working with a child sleep consultant.
 I’m based in New Hampshire, but I work with families throughout the US and internationally.